penibelst/jekyll-compress-html/README.md

 A [Jekyll][0] layout that compresses [HTML][1] in pure [Liquid][2].
 At a glance:

 * preserves `<pre>`
-* remove whitespaces between block-level elements
+* removes whitespaces between block-level elements
-* squeeze whitespaces
+* squeezes whitespaces
-* remove empty elements
+* removes empty elements

 Works on Github Pages, because no plugins required.